Just a quick note for Indigenous folks, this page contains mentions of deceased people.

-For that, I’m indebted to Uncles Neville Gollan, George and Tom Trevorrow who shared their knowledge freely on many a walk and chat around the campfire.
-They taught me how to look at the bush and all of its interconnections and that it isn’t just a collection of plants and animals or even ecosystems but a continuum extending through time.
-Sadly, they’re all deceased now.
+Most of our bushfood knowledge and experience with comes from our times with our Ngarrindjeri family and friends way down South on the Coorong, I’m indebted to Uncles Neville Gollan, George and Tom Trevorrow for sharing their knowledge freely on many a walk and chat around the campfire.
+Sadly, those Uncles are all gone now/ They taught me how to look at the bush and all of its interconnections and that it isn’t just a collection of plants and animals or even ecosystems but a continuum extending through time.

 What I do know about the local plants from a Kaurna perspective was shared with me by Aunties Cherie Watkins and Veronica Brodie.
 Another great source of knowledge and inspiration has been our friend and ecologist extraordinaire Joan Gibbs, who taught me how to see the bush more clearly.